tholden/dynareOBC/ReadMe.txt

          If this is non-zero, then Gaussian cubature is not used (so the MaxCubatureDegree option is ignored).
 Instead, quasi- Monte Carlo integration with at most 2^(1+INTEGER) - 1 samples is used.
-    * MaxCubatureDegree=INTEGER (default: 7)
+    * MaxCubatureDegree=INTEGER (default: 5)
-         Specifies the degree of polynomial which will be integrated exactly in the highest degree, cubature performed.
+         Specifies the degree of polynomial which will be integrated exactly in the highest degree cubature performed.
 Values above 51 are treated as equal to 51.
 Note that setting CubatureSmoothing>0 will reduce the effective maximum accuracy by 2 degrees.
 Setting CubatureTolerance>0 may also mean that the result does not integrate the stated degree